 The Best Strategies for All Casino Games

 By Mike Shackleford

-Gambling is a game that some believe relies on chance while others believe relies on some math.
-If you are among those who believe in the power of calculations, to win a hand, then this is the book to go for.
+Gambling is an activity that some think relies on chance while others believe it relies on math.
+If you are among those who believe in the power of calculations and you are not afraid of numbers, you'll love Shackelford's gambling theories.

-8. Gamblers Fight Back: A Professional Gambler’s Journey of How to Survive and Thrive in the Casino
+A Professional Gambler’s Journey on How to Survive and Thrive in the Casino

 By Greg Elder